|

 You can use the interpreter to program your PulseBlaster

-boards, but there are some things
+ESR Pro boards, but there are some things you need to

-you need to know beforehand:
+know beforehand:

 I.